redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 - Get a foothold in the first host.
 Escalate privs. mimikatz and dump hashes.
 Pass the hash.
 Or kerberoast.
 - Rinse and repeat with the creds / hashes to move from host to host until you get to the DC.

+## 2 methods of accesses AD
+- Upload a Kerberoasting tool to Target (e.g. Rubeus); OR
+- create a Tunnel (e.g. socat, chisel etc.) and use impacket from Kali

 ## AD methodology 1 -- **The goal of AD attacking is to move around AD till you get to DC and own domain .**
 1. Once we get NT Authority or local administrator, we will take a secretsdump (using impacket-secretsdump) + mimikatz and **store all hashes into a file**.